AK4032/AK4032.github.io/pages/blog.md

 # Blog

-Notes that do not belong under Travel, Restaurants, or Festivals.
+Pages that do not belong under Travel, Restaurants, or Festivals.

 <div class="post-list">
 {% for post in site.posts %}